 Gondo uses 5-5-5 with micronutrients.
 Do not feed during hot weather (above 85 degrees as you risk burn).
 Also, you shouldn’t fertilize when it gets cooler than 45 degrees or after October 15.
 Jim uses a cotton seed-bone meal mix about August 20th and doesn’t feed for the winter.

-TIP: Jim shared his method for keeping the birds and squirrels from stealing the balls of cotton seed-bone meal fertilizer.
+TIP: Jim shared his method for keeping the birds and squirrels from stealing the balls of cotton seed-bone meal fertilizer he prefers to use.
 He now just sprinkles the mixture on top of the soil.
 He mentioned that over-fertilizing will cause the pink (recessive color) to become more dominant, so be careful.

 Blooms take a lot of strength, so if the plant isn’t really strong, it is safer to pinch the blooms off and let the plant recover.